sampatsk/LL_Agile_Mindset/README.md

 - Trust your team (recognize that everyone is learning, keep the communication channel open, and be aware of any life-changing events for your team that may slow down progress)

 ### Video: The Power of Collaboration
-Example of US + France vs. Great Britain in US Independence\
+Example of US + France vs. Great Britain in US's Independence\
-4 values of the Agile Manifesto are worthless without clear and effective collaboration Tips for Team Collaboration:
+4 values of the Agile Manifesto are worthless without clear and effective collaboration.

+Tips for Team Collaboration:
 - Have quick, consistent meetings (expectations are conveyed effectively and ideas are shared, what tasks are being completed, and any roadblocks)
 - Make your team's work visible (sticky notes, work visualization software, whiteboard - it does not matter where but such that everyone sees it so that feedback can be obtained, and ideas can be shared)